Conservative and Risk-Aware Offline Multi-Agent Reinforcement Learning: Offline Conservative Distributional MARL with Independent Training

 \section{Offline Conservative Distributional MARL with Independent Training}

 This section proposes a novel offline conservative distributional independent Q-learning approach for MARL problems.
-The proposed method combines the benefits of distributional RL and CQL to address the risk-sensitive objective \eqref{MARL_Objective} in multi-agent systems based on offline optimization at the DT as in Fig.~\ref{Online_Offline_Fig}.
+The proposed method combines the benefits of distributional RL and CQL to address the risk-sensitive objective \eqref{MARL_Objective} in multi-agent systems based on offline optimization as in Fig.~\ref{Online_Offline_Fig}.
 The approaches studied here apply an \emph{independent} Q-learning approach, whereby learning is done separately for each agent.
-The next section will study more sophisticated methods based on the centralized training and decentralized execution (CTDE) framework.
+The next section will study more sophisticated methods based on joint training.